CyberSphereX/CryptoNex/README.md

 # Installation

 1. Clone Repository
-2. Navigate to the project directory and install the required dependencies using npm install install
+2. Navigate to the project directory and install the required dependencies using npm install
-3. Run the development server using npm run dev
+3. Run the development server using **npm run dev**
 4. The app should now be accessible on your local machine at http://localhost:5173